sumedhaKl/student-2/_posts/2023-12-13-UndecidableProblems.md

 A) It focuses on finding the most efficient algorithm for text processing in groups.

-B) This problem pertains to determining if two words representing group elements are equivalent.
+--> B) This problem pertains to determining if two words representing group elements are equivalent.
+Explanation: This problem is undecidable because an infinite number of words can be part of the same group element.

 C) The Word Problem for Groups refers to solving crossword puzzles collaboratively.